Information Systems Department

 - Can manage time and resources well

-You will learn about; Information Systems Planning and Management, Systems Analysis and Design, IS Project Management, Web Development, Networking and Security, Data Analytics and Management, Database Management, C++ and Python as well as a sound knowledge of core business disciplines.
+You will learn about: Systems Analysis and Design, IS Project Management, Data Analytics, Networking and Security, Database Management, C++ and Python as well as a sound knowledge of core business disciplines.
 This broad knowledge base provides maximum contribution to managing the information needs of an organization.

 Knowledge and skills acquired through the Bachelor of Business Administration in Information Systems are transferable across many sectors such as government, education, the arts, commerce, and industry as well as across the globe.